 Cairo Governor Khaled Abdel Aal formed an engineering committee to inspect the property and demonstrate the extent of the damage and how long it would take to repair.
 The committee reported that the building has only had severe damages whose repair works would not exceed two weeks.

-The residents have already evacuated the building to give way for the Arab Contractors (Osman Ahmed Osman & Co.)and Orascom Construction companies to carry out the repair works, after being handed approximately US$ 1,877 to cover temporary housing until when they are able to return to the building.
+The residents have already evacuated the building to give way for the Arab Contractors (Osman Ahmed Osman & Co.)and Orascom Construction companies to carry out the repair works, after being handed approximately US$ 1,877 to cover temporary housing until they are able to return to the building.

 The Sharbatly building